-Classroom Expectations:
+Classroom Expectations

 Students are expected to attend lectures, listen attentively, participate in group activities, and take notes.
 Students should arrive on time.
-Please remember that to obtain a satisfactory grade in this course, regular attendance is important, as the evaluation will focus on the materials that will be covered in the lectures and assignments.
-The more you study and practice, the better your grade will be (but please be aware about diminishing returns and opportunity cost!)
+Please remember that to obtain satisfactory grade in this course, regular attendance is important as the evaluation will focus on the materials that will be discussed in the lectures and assignments.
+Please bring pages/notebooks and pens/ pencils so that in addition to draw funny pictures of the instructor, you can take important notes.